-This luxurious red wine gravy is the perfect sauce for dressing mashed potatoes or a tender beef roast.
+This luxurious red wine onion gravy is the perfect sauce for dressing mashed potatoes or a tender beef roast.

-Gravy makes everything better, and red wine makes everything special.
+Good gravy makes everything better, and red wine makes everything special.
 Combine the two with this flavorful gravy that is sure to bring any meal to the next level.

 How to make gravy